gustavobastian/ServerNurse/README.md

 GET methods:

-* "localhost:8000/api/nurseSpecTable/": this method is used to return the specialization of the entire group of nurses.
+* "localhost:8000/api/nurseSpecTable/": this method is used to return the specialization of the entire group of nurses.\
-[{"nurseSpecId":1,"userId":8,"specId":2},
-{"nurseSpecId":2,"userId":8,"specId":1},
+[{"nurseSpecId":1,"userId":8,"specId":2},\
+{"nurseSpecId":2,"userId":8,"specId":1},\
 {"nurseSpecId":3,"userId":9,"specId":1}]

 * "localhost:8000/api/nurseSpecTable/:id": this method is used to retrieve all the specialization of a single user. the id parameter is the userId.
-An example of the response body is:
+An example of the response body is:\
-[{"nurseSpecId":1,"Name":"Cardiología","specId":2},{"nurseSpecId":2,"Name":"Oncología","specId":1}]
+[{"nurseSpecId":1,"Name":"Cardiología","specId":2},\
+{"nurseSpecId":2,"Name":"Oncología","specId":1}]

 POST methods:
 * "localhost:8000/api/nurseSpecTable/": this method is used to create a new specialization for a nurse.
-The body format has the form:
+The body format has the form:\
- [{ specId: 1,  userId:}]
+ [{ specId: 1,  userId:}]\
  where the specId is specialization id from previous table, and the userId is the identification of user.

 DELETE methods:
 * "localhost:8000/api/nurseSpecTable/:id": this method is used to delete a row in the table(removing a nurse specialization).
 The id parameter is the row index.

-### Pacient Management
+### Patient Management
 GET methods:
-* "localhost:8000/api/pacient/": returns all the pacients registered in the system in JSON format.
+* "localhost:8000/api/patient/": returns all the patients registered in the system in JSON format.
-* "localhost:8000/api/pacient/:id": returns the user's information registered in the system in JSON format.
-Example:
+* "localhost:8000/api/patient/:id": returns the user's information registered in the system in JSON format.
+Example: \
 `[{"pacientId":1,"firstName":"Pedro","lastName":"Pasculli","bedId":1,"notesTableId":1,"userTableId":1}]`

 POST methods:
-* "localhost:8000/api/pacient/": used for adding a new pacient to the system, needs the pacient information in the body of the message.
+* "localhost:8000/api/patient/": used for adding a new pacient to the system, needs the patient information in the body of the message.
 Body example:
  {"pacientId":2,
   "firstname":"peter",